fingeg/fingeg/README.md

 ### A little overview about me:
-📍 I am currently a student at the Viktoriaschule Aachen (Germany)
+📍 I am currently a student at the University of New Mexico (NM, USA)

 👤 Some of my references:
 <table>